openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/11_enums.rst

    numeric constant expression

-The value of an enum constant can be set explicitly to a numeric constant expression (expression of the ``int`` type) or to a constant expression of type ``string``, or can be set implicitly by omitting the constant expression.
+The value of an enum constant can be set explicitly to a numeric constant expression (expression of type ``int``) or to a constant expression of type ``string``, or implicitly by omitting the constant expression.
 If the constant expression is omitted, then the value of the enum constant is set implicitly to a numeric value (see :ref:`Enumeration Integer Values`).

-A compile-time error occurs if integer and string type enumeration constants are mixed in one enumeration.
+A compile-time error occurs if ``integer`` and ``string`` type enumeration constants are mixed in one enumeration.

 .. code-block:: typescript
    :linenos: